zyr-ux/Synclo-Backend/CONTRIBUTING.md

    ```bash
    uv run alembic revision --autogenerate -m "describe your changes"
    ```
-   Always inspect the generated script in `alembic/versions/` to verify constraints, indexes, and nullability.
+   Always inspect the generated script in `alembic/versions/` to verify constraints, indexes, and nullability, and run `uv run alembic check` to verify schema parity.
 6. **Documentation Updates:** When adding a new endpoint, schema change, or system behavior, document the technical specification directly in **[ARCHITECTURE.md](ARCHITECTURE.md)**.
 If [README.md](README.md) needs updates, discuss it in your PR or ask repository maintainers first.

 ---

 ## 5. Verification Checklist (Before Submitting)

-Before submitting a Pull Request, execute the full 3-step verification suite locally:
+Before submitting a Pull Request, execute the full verification suite locally:

 ### 1. Code Style & Linting
 Run Ruff to check formatting and code conventions: